dmachard/go-dnscollector/docs/loggers/logger_kafka.md

 * `mode` (string)
   > Specifies the output format for Kafka messages.
 Output format: `text`, `json`, or `flat-json`.

+* `text-format` (string)
+  > output text format, please refer to the default text format to see all available [directives](../configuration.md#custom-text-format), use this parameter if you want a specific format

 * `buffer-size` (integer)
   > Specifies the size of the buffer for DNS messages before they are sent to Kafka.